NebulousLabs/Sia/Consensus.md

 malleable.
 This does however allow other parites to add additional inputs, fees, etc. after you have signed the transaction without invalidating your signature.

+The 'Covered Fields' struct contains a slice of indexes for each element of the transaction (siacoin inputs, miner fees, etc.).
+The slice must be sorted, and there can be no repeated elements.

 Entirely nonmalleable transactions can be achieved by setting the 'whole transaction' flag and then providing the last signature, including every other